We offer coaching, seminars and training on family therapy,

 sense of life is programmed, for example by hypnosis or medication, your good

 feelings may have the high cost of losing essential information about your

 actually offers.
 If you ask a practitioner for offers,

 you may hear rather abstract phrases, such as increase love,

 add positive impact, generate enthusiasm

 or achieve enlightenment.
-Get details.
+Ask for details.
+Ask for evidence.

 You can ask "How